Hearty Easy Indian Lentil Curry

 Wonderful, fast, savory Indian cuisine in no time!

-I'd love to hear what you think about these lentils!
+I'd love to hear what you think about this lentil dish.

 This is DELICIOUS!
 And it makes so much.
 Problem is, it’s only me eating it.
 Have you ever tried freezing it?
 Don’t think I can eat it fast enough, unless I eat it for every meal!
 Never tried to freeze a lentil dish.
 Would be great if I could freeze little 1/2 pint jars for lunches at work (like I do with soup.)